 Lego Star Wars: The Skywalker Saga trailers

-A new gameplay trailer for Lego Star Wars: The Skywalker dropping during Gamescom Opening Night LIve.
+A new gameplay trailer for Lego Star Wars: The Skywalker dropped during Gamescom 2021's Opening Night Live, giving us a tantalizing look at the game in action.
 Check it out below.

-We may not have a solid release date, then, but we’ve still seen lots of what the game has to offer already.
+Prior to that Gamescom trailer, we had, of course, already seen a little bit from the game.
 Way back in the summer of 2019 we were treated to a reveal trailer, showing off the franchise’s glitzy new visual look, and the series’ trademark humor, albeit in a teaser that didn’t appear to show any gameplay:

 Then in August 2020 we were pleasantly surprised to see a gameplay trailer that matched the visual polish of the teaser.
 As well as showing off key playable scenes from the franchise, from dogfights to lightsaber duels, the game still features the wacky toybox-like potential for mischief that previous Lego games have had.
 Keep an eye out for C-3PO riding a bantha, for instance: